Alexander Kobrinsky

-Alexander Arkadyevich Kobrinsky (Russian: Алекса́ндр Арка́дьевич Ко́бринский, born March 20, 1967, Leningrad) is a Russian literary critic, opposition politician and lawyer.
+Alexander Arkadyevich Kobrinsky (Russian: Алекса́ндр Арка́дьевич Ко́бринский, born March 20, 1967) is a Russian literary critic, opposition politician and lawyer.
 Doctor of Philology, professor.
-Ex-deputy of the Legislative Assembly of Saint Petersburg of the 5th convocation (2011–2016), assistant to the deputy of the Legislative Assembly of Saint Petersburg Boris Vishnevsky (since 2016).
+Ex-deputy of the Legislative Assembly of Saint Petersburg of the 5th convocation (2011–2016), assistant to the deputy of the Legislative Assembly of Saint Petersburg Boris Vishnevskiy (since 2016).

 Biography

-Graduate of Herzen University in St. Petersburg, Russia.
-In 1992 defended his Ph.D. thesis "Prose of Daniil Kharms", in 1999 – his doctoral dissertation "OBERIU Poetics in the Context of the Russian Literary Avant-Garde of the 20th Century".
+Kobrinsky is a graduate of Herzen University in Saint Petersburg, Russia.
+In 1992 he defended his Ph.D. thesis "Prose of Daniil Kharms", in 1999 – his doctoral dissertation "OBERIU Poetics in the Context of the Russian Literary Avant-Garde of the 20th Century".
 Trained at Hebrew University of Jerusalem (1997-1998), participant of the Fulbright program (2001-2002, University of Wisconsin–Madison, USA).
 Kobrinsky worked as a professor at the Department of Russian Literature of the Herzen University.
 In 2019, he resigned from the Herzen University after submitting anonymous complaints to the university management.

 Specialist in the Russian avant-garde.
 Managing editor of the scientific journal "Summer School on Russian Literature", published by the St. Petersburg Institute of Jewish Studies.

 In 2011 he graduated from the Faculty of Law of the Herzen University, although he began his human rights and legal activities much earlier.
 Lawyer at the Institute of Russian Literature of the Russian Academy of Sciences (Pushkin House).

 Political activity

-In 2006, Kobrinsky appealed to the Supreme Court of the Russian Federation with a demand to recognize the illegal forced evacuation of cars and their placement in a car impound in case of violation of traffic rules by drivers.
+In 2006, Kobrinsky appealed to the Supreme Court of Russia with a demand to recognize the illegal forced evacuation of cars and their placement in a car impound in case of violation of traffic rules by drivers.
 The process was lost, but Kobrinsky continued to defend the rights of motorists, fighting against illegal requisitions, road "traps", demanding compensation harm to those illegally deprived of a driver's license.

-In 2007, he was a candidate for deputy of the Legislative Assembly of St. Petersburg on the list of the party of the Russian Democratic Party Yabloko.
+In 2007, he was a candidate for deputy of the Legislative Assembly of Saint Petersburg on the list of the party of the Russian Democratic Party Yabloko.
 Together with the entire list of the party, he was not admitted to the elections.

 In 2009, Kobrinsky went to court to lift the ban on the entry of cars to Kamenny Islands (this place is known for its super-expensive real estate and government dachas).
 The court denied the claim.

 In March 2010, he signed the appeal of the Russian opposition "Putin Must Go" campaign.
 In March 2011, among 45 representatives of the Russian intelligentsia, he signed an appeal to Amnesty International with a request to recognize Mikhail Khodorkovsky and Platon Lebedev as prisoners of conscience.

 The most important area of human rights activities of Alexander Kobrinsky was the protection of the rights of protesters.
 Kobrinsky constantly defends in courts those detained at rallies and pickets, and also provides other legal assistance to victims of the actions of the authorities.
 Kobrinsky consistently fought against restrictions on the rights of citizens to hold public events and himself acted as one of the organizers of rallies on this topic.